 Babies and children crave consistency, so by creating a schedule with regular nap times and a set bedtime you can develop very healthy sleep habits.
 When putting a baby to bed try and make sure it’s while they are drowsy and not when they are fully asleep.
 Babies need to learn to soothe themselves to sleep so they're not always relying on you to do it.

 Just like most adults, children need a calm, quiet space for sleep.
 Make sure your child has a comfortable bed, and that the room is a comfortable temperature.
-Unlike what we hear so often, the room doesn’t have to be pitch black at night.
+Unlike what I hear so often, the room doesn't have to be pitch black at night.
 You’ll now find a lot of studies showing that having it pitch black can often lead to sleep issues later on in life.
-If your child is more secure with a night-light on that’s ok, just make sure it is only red and LED in nature.
-Any other colour or light source can actually be detrimental to sleep as it emits blue light waves which interrupt the production of melatonin.
+If your child is more secure with a night-light on that’s ok, just make sure it is only red, yellow or orange and LED in nature.
+Any other colour or light source can actually be detrimental to sleep as it emits blue light waves which interrupt production of melatonin.

 Naturally, when your baby is full they will sleep longer and better.
-When trying to get a baby to sleep, it’s best to breastfeed or give them a bottle before putting them down (always awake, it is best not to let them fall asleep while feeding).
+When trying to get a baby to sleep, it's best to breastfeed or give them a bottle before putting them down.
 For older kids, though, be careful about what you feed them right before bedtime.
-It is best not to give them fruit juice or sweets after 3 p.m if they suffer from sleep issues.
+It is best not to give them fruit juice or sweets after 3 p.m if they suffere from sleep issues.

 Children 2 and over often have a hard time winding down for bedtime, so start calming things down about 30 minutes before the sleep routine begins.
 This should include turning off the TV and limiting any kind of physical activity to focus on more relaxing pursuits, such as listening to some calming music.
 A suggestion that I’ve seen work for quite a few parents is sitting down and quietly talking about everyone's day.
 It doesn’t hurt the old bonding process either.